ASHOKKAMBLE/ashokkamble/README.md

 ---

-# ABOUT
+# ABOUT ME

 I'm **Ashok Kamble**, a **B.Sc.
 Computer Science graduate** focused on **Data Analytics and Business Intelligence**.

-I work across the analytics lifecycle — from understanding a business problem and preparing raw data to querying databases, analyzing patterns, building dashboards, and communicating insights.
+I work across the complete analytics lifecycle — from understanding a business problem and preparing raw data to querying databases, analyzing patterns, building dashboards, and communicating insights.

 My approach is simple: